Your Spring Home Maintenance Checklist

 To knock this task off your spring home maintenance checklist, climb safely up a ladder and remove anything you find in the gutter.
 Then, run a hose up to your roof so you can ensure proper drainage all the way through the downspout.
 When the water pours out, make sure it runs away from your home’s foundation.
 Also, check that all downspouts are still securely attached to your home and fix any that have pulled away.

 Winter temps aren’t easy on hardscaping.
 Check your driveway and walkways for any signs of damage.
 Smaller concrete cracks can probably be easily filled if you’re a DIYer, but larger damage to concrete or asphalt generally requires a pro.

 Again, winter’s cold and moisture can be hard on exterior woodwork like decks and railings.
 This is the perfect time of year to power wash and reseal all of your home’s wood fixtures so you can enjoy clean, beautiful wood when you’re dining al fresco or relaxing in the yard once the temperatures warm up.
 While you’re at it, look for any signs of wood damage so you can repair them before they become a safety hazard.

-No spring home maintenance checklist would be complete without a little grill prep for the summer.
+No spring home maintenance checklist would be complete without a little grill prep for warmer weather.
 If you have a charcoal grill, clean out any ash and grease.
 If you have a gas grill, check the lines for any leaks by coating them with soapy water.
 When turned on, gas will cause soap bubbles to form at any leak points.